Observability#

 Counter

-Number of keys successfully found in L1 during read.
+Number of keys successfully read from LMCache.

 Counter

-Number of keys not found in L1 during read.
+Number of keys that failed to read.

 Counter